Our 4-Day Taiwan Spring Itinerary: Cherry Blossoms, Night Markets & More!

 Starry Paradise in Keelung City

-On our third day, we ventured off the beaten path and headed to Keelung City, a port city north of Taiwan.
+On the third day of our Taiwan spring itinerary, we ventured off the beaten path and headed to Keelung City, a port city north of Taiwan.
 There was only one attraction we wanted to see and that was the Starry Paradise, a massive creative park and art installation made of recycled plastic bottles and CDs depicting Van Gogh’s famed painting Starry Night.
 It would have been more spectacular to visit at night to see the stunning light show.

 How to get to Starry Paradise: From Taipei Station, take the train going to Badu Station in Keelung City.
 There is a free shuttle bus from Badu Station that will take you to Starry Paradise.